National Stolen Property Act: Notable amendments

 Both 18 U.S.C. §§ 2314 and 2315 have been amended multiple times since enactment.
 The following survey focuses on some of the amendments that either materially affected the implementation of the Act or materially expanded it; it is not meant to be comprehensive.

 1986

 Congress amended the first paragraph of 18 U.S.C. § 2315 in two ways.

-First, the mere possession of stolen properties was added as a proscribed conduct along side the receipt and concealment of such properties.
+First, the mere possession of stolen properties was added as a proscribed conduct alongside the receipt and concealment of such properties.
 In criminalizing possession, Congress intended to eliminate the jurisdictional problem that arose where the defendant knowingly possessed stolen properties but could not be shown to have received them in a particular district.

 Second, the requirement that the stolen properties formed part of interstate commerce was replaced with the bright-line test of whether they had crossed a state or U.S. boundary.
 In opting for this bright-line test, Congress intended to eliminate the defense that the stolen properties had left interstate commerce by "coming to rest" or by the passage of time.